chriswest101/rest/readme.txt

 Call /me as a GET request passing the token to receive a JSON array of client and user details

-Call /deauthorise as a DELETE request to deauthorise the login session
+Call /deauthorise as a DELETE request to deauthorise the login session.
+You will need to pass in the client id, client security code and the token

 Some tests have been set up on my hosting.
 Use these links: